Graham-72/notifyD7/README.txt

 To set up permissions for Notify navigate to: Administration » People » Permissions.

-There are three permissions:
+There are four permissions:

 1. access notify: to subscribe to and receive notifications when there is new content
 2. administer notify: to administer general notify settings, default settings, and users
-3. dminister notify queue: to administer the notify queue operations and skip flags
+3. administer notify queue: to administer the notify queue operations
+4. administer notify skip flags: to administer the notify skip flags